medavidallsop/pb4wp/README.md

 # PHP

-I have included some PHP code examples.
+Lifecycle code examples are included.
 Amend or remove these as needed for your plugin.

 | File                           | Description                                                    |
 |--------------------------------|----------------------------------------------------------------|